A good night's sleep helps your child to grow, to form memories, and to learn. Sleep helps your child stay alert and focused at school and play.

 Health Tools help you make wise health decisions or take action to improve your health.

-ByHealthwise StaffPrimary Medical ReviewerJohn Pope, MD - PediatricsThomas Emmett Francoeur, MD, MDCM, CSPQ, FRCPC - PediatricsAdam Husney, MD - Family MedicineSpecialist Medical ReviewerSusan C. Kim, MD - Pediatrics
+ByHealthwise StaffPrimary Medical ReviewerJohn Pope, MD - PediatricsThomas Emmett Francoeur, MD, MDCM, CSPQ, FRCPC - PediatricsAdam Husney, MD - Family MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerSusan C. Kim, MD - Pediatrics

 Current as ofJuly 26, 2016